smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 10 2018-12-14 Eric          Swalwell      Manc~ NH    event spe~
     ## # ... with 17 more rows, and 1 more variable: description <chr>

-Take advantage of the LUBRIDATE package - a tidyverse package specifically for dates *Note: lubridate needs to be called separately at the top with library(lubridate) - it doesn't yet load with library(tidyverse)*
+Take advantage of the LUBRIDATE package - a tidyverse package specifically for dates
+*Note: lubridate needs to be called separately at the top with library(lubridate) - it doesn’t yet load with library(tidyverse)*

 Now watch what we can do: